|2013 Champions' League|

 DM: Franz Roth (Germany)

-Nicknamed the Bull.
+Franz Roth was nicknamed the "Bull".
 He was known for scoring important goals for Bayern Munich.
+He scored three times in three different club Finals in Europe for Bayern Munich, namely the 1967 Cup Winners' Cup, and both 1975 and 1976 European Cup Final.
 He spent nearly his entire career with the club.
 He was the part of the team that won three straight European Cup.

 CM: Bastian Schweinsteiger (Germany)

-Born in East Germany, Ballack was the best German player of his generation. first made his name with Bayer Leverkusen, helping them to the Final of the Champions' League in 2002.
-On the same summer, he helped Germany reaching the Final of Japan/Korea 2002.
-He moved to Bayern Munich after the WC Finals. he also played for Chelsea before his retirement.
+Born in East Germany, Michael Ballack was the best German player of his generation. first made his name with Bayer Leverkusen, helping them to the Final of the Champions' League in 2002.
+On the same summer, he helped Germany reaching the Final of the 2002 World Cup Finals in Japan/Korea.
+He moved to Bayern Munich after the World Cup Finals.
+He also played for Chelsea before his retirement.

 CM: Stefan Effenberg (Germany)